0xMordecai/docker-by-example/Docker-logging/cheatsheet.md

 • `none`: There are no logs available for the container, and therefore they are not stored anywhere.

+• local: Logs are stored locally in a custom format and therefore minimizes overhead.

 • `json-file`: The log files are stored in a JSON format, and this is the default Docker logging driver.